dvsa/mot-automated-testsuite/README.md

 ## How to run

-To run all feature tests in serial, at the command line:
+To run all features in serial, at the command line:
 ```
 ./gradlew cucumber-all
 ```

-To run one specific feature, run the following at the command line.
+To run all scenarios within one specific feature, run the following at the command line.
 The filename can include any sub-directories below the ```features``` directory (e.g. ```sub-dir/example.feature``):

 ```
 ./gradlew cucumber-feature '-Pfeature=<the .feature file>'